Beacher Jaye Sherry’s Memoirs of a Lash Artist set for release this April

 The book follows her journey managing her business and the hardships she faced to get where she is now.

-Memoirs of a Lash Artist is a raw and heavy testament to Sherry’s life, and all the pain and resilience it took her to move forward.
+Memoirs of a Lash Artist is a raw and heavy testament to Jaye’s life, and all the pain and resilience it took her to move forward.
 After her second heart surgery and almost dying, it became a turning point for her to start a path of healing both spiritually and emotionally.

 “That job, that business—it became a way for me to give back.
 I wanted to help these girls, and I did.
 Whether it was just listening, giving them a hug, offering some advice, or sharing my own experiences.
 I recognize now—with these girls—I was, for them, the person I wish I had.
-The person I needed in my life,” wrote Sherry in Memoirs of a Lash Artist.
+The person I needed in my life,” wrote Jaye in Memoirs of a Lash Artist.

-The cover of the book represents the two sides of Sherry’s life.
+The cover of the book represents the two sides of Jaye’s life.
 A butterfly with one dark wing and one colourful wing to show that although people in the community perceived her as a happy and healthy person, there was a darkness that she was fighting on the inside that nobody knew about.

 “Black wing and a colourful wing because I was dark, and I didn’t even know I was dark.
-I just kept schlepping through life,” said Sherry in an interview with Beach Metro Community News “I don’t have time to cry in a corner, just get up and keep going.”
+I just kept schlepping through life,” said Jaye in an interview with Beach Metro Community News “I don’t have time to cry in a corner, just get up and keep going.”

-Sherry is no longer a lash artist and has changed her career path to become a writer full-time.
+Jaye is no longer a lash artist and has changed her career path to become a writer full-time.

 She said she plans to make this memoir a five-book series where each book focuses on different parts of her first memoir.